brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 industry), but deployed realistically, they can force good results in a timely manner.
-Eiichiro Oda has been writing/drawing a chapter a week of [One Piece][onepiece] (a manga about pirates, possibly without end) since 1997 and only missed a few dozen weeks since.
+Eiichiro Oda has been writing/drawing a chapter a week of [One Piece][onepiece] (a manga about pirates; currently 900+ issues long and showing no signs of stopping) since 1997 and only missed a few dozen weeks since.
 He didn't miss a week until year four, and even then, only one [1].

 For me, an immaculate track record like that is never going to happen, but we'll see how it goes.
 I'm not intending to